Wschowa: Recent period

 Later, Wschowa was a county (powiat) center in Poznan Voivodeship between 1946 and 1950, then in Zielona Gora Voivodeship between 1950 and 1975.
 It was finally a commune (gmina) center in Leszno Voivodeship between 1975 and 1999 before the creation of Lubusz province.
 It became again a county center after 24 years.

+Transport

+Wschowa lies on national road 12.

+Vovoideship road 305 passes through Wschowa.

+Wschowa has a station on the Glogów-Leszno railway line.

 Sports

 Wschowa hosted the 2010 edition of the Polish Sidecarcross Grand Prix.